Extreme value statistics of edge currents in Markov jump processes and their use for entropy production estimation: Estimating the average entropy production rate based on the extreme value statistics of an edge current

 for $\ell\in \mathbb{N}$.
 Using in Eq.~(\ref{eq:aast25x}) the explicit expressions for $p^{2,5}_{\rm ss}(x)$ reported in Appendix~\ref{app:F}, we obtain for the effective affinity the formula

 where we omitted the explicit dependence of the rates on $f_{\rm mech}$ in the first term.
 Notice that the average current $\overline{j}_{2\rightarrow 5}$ is given by

 Figure~\ref{fig:5} shows the quality of the three estimators $\doublehat{s}_{\rm inf}$, $\hat{s}_{\rm KL}$, and $\hat{s}_{\rm TUR}$ when they are evaluated on the position $J=J_{\rm pos}$ of the molecular motor.
 Remarkably, the estimator $\doublehat{s}_{\rm inf}=\lim_{\ell\rightarrow\infty}\hat{s}_{\rm inf}(\ell)$ based on the extreme value statistics of $J_{\rm pos}$ captures a significant fraction of the dissipation, even in regimes far from thermal equilibrium where both the the thermodynamic uncertainty relation $\hat{s}_{\rm TUR}$ and the Kullback-Leibler divergence $\hat{s}_{\rm KL}$ capture a small proportion of the dissipation.
 Indeed, as discussed in Ref.~\cite{neri2}, the thermodynamic uncertainty relation captures a negligible fraction of $\dot{s}$ in regimes far from thermal equilibrium, and $\hat{s}_{\rm KL}$ is strongly biased when the statistics of the current are non-Markovian.
 However, as shown in Fig.~\ref{fig:5}, in contrast with $\hat{s}_{\rm TUR}$ and $\hat{s}_{\rm KL}$, the estimator $\doublehat{s}_{\rm inf}$ accurately estimates entropy production rates far from thermal equilibrium.
 A notable exception is when the process is near a nonequilibrium stalled state (the vertical dotted line in Fig.~\ref{fig:5}), in which case none of the estimators capture the dissipation in the process.

-However, as shown in Refs.~\cite{martinez2019inferring, harunari2022learn, van2022thermodynamic}, in stalled states average dissipation rates can be estimated with an alternative approach based on transition time statistics.
+As discussed, none of the estimators considered in this paper capture dissipation of the process near the stalling state.
+However, it should be emphasized that the estimator $\hat{s}_{\rm KL}$ is a crude approximation of the Kullback-Leibler divergence Eq.~(\ref{eq:KLJ}), as it ignores nonMarkovian correlations in the trajectories of $J$.
+As shown in Refs.~\cite{martinez2019inferring, harunari2022learn, van2022thermodynamic}, by considering nonMarkovian effects, such as the statistics of the transition times along the edge, a fraction of the dissipation can be estimated, even at the stalling state.